Tchadde/gr8di-frontend/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.4.2.

+## Getting Started

+Before trying to run the project, install the angular cli using `npm install -g @angular/cli` and run `npm install`.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.